ansible-collections/community.vmware/docs/community.vmware.vmware_cluster_vsan_module.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- Tested on ESXi 6.7.
-- PyVmomi installed.
 - vSAN Management SDK, which needs to be downloaded from VMware and installed manually.